 Unlike traditional staffing companies that recruit around your local area, contingency staffing agencies such as MADI draw skilled production workers from across the entire United States.
 Opening up access to a national talent pool enables contingency staffing providers to provide you with a consistent pipeline of talent that you wouldn't normally have access to.

 Contingency staffing can also be used for crisis staffing situations when you need workers on-site very quickly to catch up on production backlogs, to keep production on schedule if you get an expected customer order or if you suddenly lose critical skilled labor at your plant.

 Many manufacturing companies today are even preparing contingency plans for staff shortages.
-If you're concerned about a lack of talent around your manufacturing facilities, it's best to speak with a contingency staffing provider before the need arises to understand how the process works, what their turnaround timeline might be for your worst-case staffing scenarios and understand the associated costs of mobilizing an experienced team from around the country to your facility.
+If you're concerned about a lack of talent around your manufacturing facilities, it's best to speak with a contingency staffing provider before the need arises to understand how the process works, what their turnaround time might be for your worst-case staffing scenarios, and understand the associated costs of mobilizing an experienced team from around the country to your facility.